Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Path Loss Modeling

 \subsection{Indoor path loss modeling}

-Fig. 6 and Fig. 7 depict the results of path loss modelling for LoS and NLoS indoor links, respectively.
-Directional and omnidirectional path-loss modeling is provided as a function of distance $d$ applying the CI free space path loss model.
-The same exercise was repeated for the 2nd and the 3rd strongest MPCs of the received signal.
-Based on \eqref{Eq:1}, path loss exponent $n$ and standard deviation $\sigma$ were calculated.
+Figs. 6 and 7 depict the results of path loss modelling assuming LoS and NLoS indoor links, respectively.
+Directional and omnidirectional path-loss modeling is provided as a function of distance $d$ by employing the CI free space path loss model.
+The same procedure has been repeated for the $2^{\text{nd}}$ and the $3^{\text{rd}}$ strongest MPCs of the received signal.
+Based on \cite[eqs.
+(30) and (32)]{J:SunShu}, path loss exponent, $n$, and standard deviation, $\sigma$, have been evaluated.
 Path-loss modeling parameters for the indoor measurements are summarized in Table ~\ref{Table:2}.

+Specifically, as depicted in Fig. \ref{Fig:14} for LoS links directional modeling estimates PLE equal to $n =2 $ with standard deviation, $\sigma$, of 1.8 dB.
+Omnidirectional modeling, when calculated non-coherently as in our case, is expected to represent the best case in terms of signal losses which is verified by the estimated $n=1.9$ with standard deviation of $\sigma=1.5$ dB.
+On the other hand, the $2^{\text{nd}}$ and $3^{\text{rd}}$ strongest MPCs can be modeled by larger PLEs, i.e., $n=2.8$ and $n=3.1$, respectively.
+Moreover, they are characterized by quite large values of shadow fading, that is $\sigma=8.1$ dB for the $2^{\text{nd}}$ strongest MPC and $\sigma=9.2$ dB for the $3^{\text{rd}}$ strongest MPC.

 \begin{small}

 \end{small}